KhronosGroup/glTF/schema/README.md

 The `name` property is the user-facing name that the engine uses to access parts of the asset, and the object name is used internally to link parts of the asset, e.g., reference a `mesh` from a `node`.

-In glTF, objects that are commony accessed from an engine, including resource objects (buffers, textures, and shaders), have optional `name` properties.
+In glTF, objects that are commonly accessed from an engine, including resource objects (buffers, textures, and shaders), have optional `name` properties.
 These objects are:

    * <a href="#buffer">`buffer`</a>
    * <a href="#camera">`camera`</a>